bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::info

 The **featureTag** setting is the tag you configure when creating a Feature Flag.
-It will evaluate all the Feature Flags in the environment when it is not configured.<br />
+It will evaluate all the Feature Flags in the environment when it is not configured.

 **We strongly recommend** using tags to speed up the evaluation process and reduce the cache size in the client.

 :::

+All the settings in the example below are required.

 <Tabs>
 <TabItem value="js" label="JavaScript">